ImranDataScientist83/healthcare-covid-analysis/01-AI-ML-ENGINEERING-PROJECTS/README.md

 > *"Complete ML lifecycle implementation - from data exploration to production deployment"*

 This repository demonstrates **production-grade ML engineering capabilities** across the complete machine learning lifecycle.
-Each notebook showcases specific skills required for modern AI engineering roles at companies like **ByteDance, TikTok, and Meta**.
+Each notebook showcases specific skills required for modern AI engineering roles at companies such as **ByteDance (TikTok), Meta, and other large-scale AI platforms**.

 ### 🎯 Key Competencies Demonstrated